GoogleCloudPlatform/community/tutorials/zero-to-lamp-deploy-with-chef/zero-to-lamp-deploy-with-chef.md

 gcloud auth activate-service-account compute@$PROJECT_NAME.iam.gserviceaccount.com --key-file=compute.json
 ```

-1. ssh to the web server machine to ensure it has your ssh keys installed.
-You will need to follow the prompts to create a ssh key and passphrase.
+1. Connect to the `web-server`.
+This will force the creation of a new SSH key and upload it to the GCE instance.

 ```
 # gce: chef-workstation